- WHERE TO STAY

 The cathedral contains some excellent artworks including frescoes.

-To one side of the Cathedral is the 4th century Basilica Santa Restituta, the oldest chapel in Naples.
-Under here is an interesting archeological site tracing the Greek, Roman and early Christian city.
+o one side of the cathedral is the 4th century Basilica Santa Restituta, the oldest chapel in Naples.
+Under here is an interesting archaeological site tracing the Greek, Roman and early Christian city.

 The Spaccanapoli and Via Tribunali form the east-west pedestrian spine of the historic centre of Naples and with good reason most visitors head for and perhaps linger more than they scheduled.